bioinfodlsu/phage-host-prediction/README.md

 ## 📰 News

+-   **02 May 2024** - We compressed the serialized version of our trained model to prevent long downloading times and reduce the storage requirements.
+Instructions and updated link to trained model [here](https://github.com/bioinfodlsu/phage-host-prediction?tab=readme-ov-file#running-phiembed).

 -   **24 Apr 2024** - We added scripts to simplify running and training our tool.
 Instructions [here](https://github.com/bioinfodlsu/phage-host-prediction?tab=readme-ov-file#-installation--usage).

 -   **23 Feb 2024** - We presented our work at the **eAsia AMR Workshop 2024** held virtually and in person in Tokyo, Japan.
 Slides [here](https://docs.google.com/presentation/d/1rnMAg5fIVFuK5JxIQQOAh5311GYgiOOeVVvdttcRY6I/edit?usp=sharing).